 The Letter of Jude addresses his recipients with the nomenclature “called” and “beloved” (vs. 1).
 Their calling seems from the simple fact that they received their invitation (a clearer meaning of the term, kleitos translated “called”) to share the “common salvation”.
 Moreover, they received access to the love of God actuated in the redemption of their soul accomplished through Jesus Christ, thus, they are the beloved of God.
 What Jude emphasized that their identity was related to their Divine relationship through obedience to the Gospel.
 For our purposes, we are to understand that these “saints” and “beloved” ones are members of the New Testament church.

 The First Letter of John, much like Hebrews, does not begin in the traditional letter format.
 Some describe them as tractates or some larger form of literary work sent as a letter.
-Nevertheless, John assumes a relationship – a fellowship between the apostolic circle, God, and themselves – that is based upon obedient living and faithful confession of sin as they strive to live in a disciplined life (1 John 1.1-10).
+Nevertheless, John assumes a relationship – a fellowship between the apostolic circle, God, and themselves – that is based on obedient living and faithful confession of sin as they strive to live a disciplined life (1 John 1:1-10).
 They already are in this relationship, they are saved.
-Again, in Hebrews 2.1-4, evidence is provided regarding the recipients.
+Again, in Hebrews 2:1-4, the evidence is provided regarding the recipients.
 They are encouraged to remain vigilant, not neglecting their salvation which was shown to have a supernatural origin.
 Likewise, these recipients are members of the biblical church.

 The last document in the New Testament is the Apocalypse, the Book of Revelation.
-The document opens up with these words: “John to the seven churches that are in Asia” (Rev. 1.4).
-In the doxology, it is Jesus “who loves us and has freed us from our sins by his blood, and made us a kingdom, priests to his God and Father” (Rev. 1.5-6).
+The document opens up with these words: “John to the seven churches that are in Asia” (Rev 1:4).
+In the doxology, it is Jesus “who loves us and has freed us from our sins by his blood, and made us a kingdom, priests to his God and Father” (Rev 1:5-6).
 The audience, the churches, share salvation and the love of God, are part of a kingdom, and share involvement in the priesthood of God.
-The message of Revelation is victory over the enemies of God as it is revealed in the inability of these satanic forces to prevent the faithful saints from entering the New Jerusalem, wherein lies the tree of life (Rev. 22.14).
-The brief but spiritually dense letters sent to the churches of Asia in Revelation 2 and 3 show among other things, the audience intended for the prophecies imbedded into the fabric of this symbolic book.
-They assumes that the recipients are already Christians, members of the church.
+The message of Revelation is the victory over the enemies of God as it is revealed in the inability of these satanic forces to prevent the faithful saints from entering the New Jerusalem, wherein lies the tree of life (Rev. 22.14).
+The brief but spiritually dense letters sent to the churches of Asia in Revelation 2 and 3 show among other things, the audience intended for the prophecies embedded into the fabric of this symbolic book.
+They assume that the recipients are already Christians, members of the church.

 The picture should be clear that the New Testament is a collection of 27 books which speak to or about the church of Jesus Christ.
 Consequently, anyone looking for a church should reverently approach the prospect with the New Testament as the guiding source for determining what the church that God established should look like and be like.